Spółka z ograniczoną odpowiedzialnością: Costs of formation

 Notable costs are first of all the notary fees, which are calculated in dependence to the share capital.
-If the share capital amounts e.g. 8,000 zlotys (about €2,000), the maximum amount to pay is zl 100 plus 3% on the difference between share capital and zl 3,000, consequently 3% of zl 5,000.
-In result of this the total costs for the notary would be zl 250 (about €62).
+If the share capital amounts e.g. 8,000 złoty (about €2,000), the maximum amount to pay is zł 100 plus 3% on the difference between share capital and zł 3,000, consequently 3% of zł 5,000.
+In result of this the total costs for the notary would be zł 250 (about €62).
 In addition the value added tax (VAT) at the legal rate from the current 23% has to be added.

-Furthermore, costs incur associated with registering the company in the business register and the publication in for this responsible "monitor Gospodarczy i Sądowy" in the amount of approximately zl 1,500 (about €370).
+Furthermore, costs incur associated with registering the company in the business register and the publication in for this responsible "monitor Gospodarczy i Sądowy" in the amount of approximately zł 1,500 (about €370).
 Finally, within 14 days after formation of the articles of incorporation, the so-called tax on civil law transactions (PCC) is to pay.
 This is 0.5% of the share capital.

 Financial condition of the Sp. z o.o.

 Capital raising and capital maintenance

-The share capital amounts to at least zl 5,000 (about €1,230 - depending on the exchange rate).
+The share capital amounts to at least zł 5,000 (about €1,230 - depending on the exchange rate).
 The shares can either be of equal or unequal height, depending on the articles of incorporation.
 If a shareholder can have more than one share, the shares must be equal and indivisible.
-The minimum nominal value of a share amounts to zl 50 (approx. €12.5).
+The minimum nominal value of a share amounts to zł 50 (approx. €12.5).
 The Polish legislator has various instruments to ensure the protection of creditors.

 The share capital must be maintained throughout the life of the company.
 It may be reduced only in the manner allowed by law, e.g. through a capital reduction.
 The ban also applies to the hidden distribution of profits.
 A payment from the required share capital covering the company's assets is not possible for the shareholders under any title.

 The shareholders are also prohibited from referring to or from the assets contributed their rightful share interest.
-Claims of the shareholder from a granted loan of the Sp. z o.o. applies as a contribution to the company if the loan was granted within two years before the insolvency of the Sp. z o.o..
+Claims of the shareholder from a granted loan of the Sp. z o.o. applies as a contribution to the company if the loan was granted within two years before the insolvency of the Sp. z o.o.
 In addition, Article 14 § 4 KSH contains a setoff of maturing share payments.

 The access rights of the shareholders at the company's assets are generally restricted to the distribution of certain portion of the profits.